younes21/PastryLabManager/ia-context.md

    - Add detailed logs to track function execution and results
    - Launch functions from frontend and verify proper execution
    - Verify results before providing final implementation to eliminate manual fixes
-5. **Interfaces must be adapted for POS (Point of Sale)** systems with:
-   - Large, touch-friendly buttons and inputs
-   - Clear typography and high contrast
-   - Efficient workflows for commercial use
-   - Quick search and filtering capabilities
-   - Visual feedback and status indicators